On the Poset of Multichains: Abstract

 \section{Abstract}

-In this article we introduce the poset of $m$-multichains of a given bounded poset $\mathcal{P}$.
+In this note we introduce the poset of $m$-multichains of a given poset $\mathcal{P}$.
 Its elements are the multichains of $\mathcal{P}$ consisting of $m$ elements, and its partial order is the componentwise partial order of $\mathcal{P}$.
-We show that this construction preserves quite a few poset-theoretic and topological properties of $\mathcal{P}$ and we give an explicit description of the posets of $m$-multichains of a chain and a Boolean lattice, respectively.
-We conclude this article by giving a formula that computes the number of $m$-multichains in the face lattice of the $n$-dimensional hypercube.
+We show that this construction preserves a number of poset-theoretic and poset-topological properties of $\mathcal{P}$.
+Moreover, we describe the structure of the poset of $m$-multichains of a finite distributive lattice, and provide a link to R.~Stanley's theory of $\mathcal{P}$-partitions.

 \allowdisplaybreaks